OpenLiberty/sample-acmegifts/front-end-ui/README.md

 ### Optional Actions

-In the group view you can click on the overflow menu icon next to each occasion.
+In the group page you can click on the overflow menu icon next to each occasion.
 There you will have 3 options that allow you to delete any occasion, edit any occasion, or run any occasion immediately.

 ![alt text](collateral/groupOccasionOverflowMenu.bmp)